 Fargo Public Schools operates the Community Eligibility Provision (CEP) at Madison Elementary School and Jefferson Elementary School.
 All students enrolled at Madison Elementary and Jefferson Elementary may participate in the School Breakfast Program and the National School Lunch Program at no charge.
 Household applications are not required to receive free meals, but applications will be distributed by the school to collect household income data for other school programs that require this information.

 Additional information on CEP can be found on the USDA website.

 What is the Community Eligibility Provision (CEP) at Madison and Jefferson Elementary?

 Community Eligibility Provision (CEP) was created as part of the USDA’s National School Lunch Program.
 It allows schools with high eligibility for free and reduced price lunches to opt in to provide free meals for all students in the school regardless of income.

-Your child receiving free breakfast and lunch meals at Madison does not depend on returning this application.
-However, information provided on the application has historically been used to do determine, among other things, the amount of state aid for the school.
+Your child receiving free breakfast and lunch meals at Madison or Jefferson does not depend on returning this application.
+However, information provided on the application has historically been used to determine, among other things, the amount of state aid for the school.
 Generally, a school with more eligible students will receive more state aid.
 This is why we encourage all families to provide information requested on the application.

 Will all of my children receive free meals even if they don’t attend Madison Elementary?